-How do you get seasoning to stick to chicken?
-To get seasoning to stick to chicken, first pat the chicken dry using a paper towel.
-Next, coat the chicken in a light layer of extra virgin olive oil.
+To get seasoning to stick to your chicken, first, pat the chicken dry using a paper towel.
+Next, coat the chicken with a light layer of extra virgin olive oil.
 Use your hands to generously coat the chicken in the dry rub seasoning.
 Finally, cook the chicken, making sure to turn it as little as possible.

 Dry the chicken